Ed-Fi-Exchange-OSS/Meadowlark/docs/CONTRIBUTING.md

-# Contributing to the Meadowlark Project <!-- omit in toc -->
+# Contributing to the Meadowlark Project

 You are here, so presumably you are thinking about making contributions to this project.
 Thank you!
 You are on the first step to being a member of our open